Brown Butter-Cinnamon Crumb Cake

 Powdered sugar, to garnish

-- Put 1 1/2 cups of butter in a medium skillet and place over medium-high heat.
+Put 1 1/2 sticks of butter in a medium skillet and place over medium-high heat.
 Once the butter melts, continue cooking, whisking occasionally, until the butter foams and then starts to smell nutty, 3 to 5 minutes.
 As soon as you see light brown flecks on the bottom of the skillet (these are the milk solids caramelizing), remove the pan from the heat and use a heatproof rubber spatula to scrape the butter and all the browned bits on the bottom of the pan into a medium bowl.

 Whisk in the cinnamon until smooth, then place the bowl in the freezer for 10 minutes, stirring two or three times while it chills, to cool the butter until no longer warm.

 Remove the butter from the refrigerator and add 2 cups of flour, followed by 3/4 cup granulated sugar, the brown sugar and 1 1/2 teaspoons salt.
 Using your hands, mix and knead the mixture until it forms a clumpy dough.
 Transfer the bowl to the freezer and keep the crumble topping cold while you prep the cake batter.

 Heat the oven to 325 degrees.
 Grease a 9-inch round springform pan with some butter and line the bottom with a round of parchment paper.
 Grease the paper, then coat the inside with flour, tapping out the excess.
 Place the pan on a parchment paper-lined baking sheet.